nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="warning" seamless>
 Known bugs:
-- Tag names have a limited length and would overflow in the People view.
+- Tag names with very long names overflow in the People view.
 No issues to functionality.
-  If long tags are required, it can be viewed with the `list-tags` command.
+  Longer tag names can be viewed as truncated in the Tag view.
+Tag view can be accessed using the list-tags command.
   Alternatively, use `Task` to write longer information.
 </box>